Visual impairment: Other aids and techniques

-Most people, once they have been visually impaired for long enough, devise their own adaptive strategies in all areas of personal and professional management.
+Most people, once they have been visually impaired for long enough, devise their adaptive strategies in all areas of personal and professional management.

-For the blind, there are books in braille, audio-books, and text-to-speech computer programs, machines and e-book readers.
+For the blind, there are books in braille, audiobooks, text-to-speech computer programs, machines, and e-book readers.
 Low vision people can make use of these tools as well as large-print reading materials and e-book readers that provide large font sizes.

 Computers are important tools of integration for the visually impaired person.
 They allow, using standard or specific programs, screen magnification and conversion of text into sound or touch (braille line), and are useful for all levels of visual impairment.
 OCR scanners can, in conjunction with text-to-speech software, read the contents of books and documents aloud via computer.
 Vendors also build closed-circuit televisions that electronically magnify paper, and even change its contrast and color, for visually impaired users.
 For more information, consult assistive technology.

-In adults with low vision there is no conclusive evidence supporting one form of reading aid over another.
-In several studies stand-mounted devices allowed faster reading than hand-held or portable optical aids.
+In adults with low vision, there is no conclusive evidence supporting one form of reading aid over another.
+In several studies, stand-mounted devices allowed faster reading than hand-held or portable optical aids.
 While electronic aids may allow faster reading for individuals with low vision, portability, ease of use, and affordability must be considered for people.

 Children with low vision sometimes have reading delays, but do benefit from phonics-based beginning reading instruction methods.
 Engaging phonics instruction is multisensory, highly motivating, and hands-on.
-Typically students are first taught the most frequent sounds of the alphabet letters, especially the so-called short vowel sounds, then taught to blend sounds together with three-letter consonant-vowel-consonant words such as cat, red, sit, hot, sun.
-Hands-on (or kinesthetically appealing) VERY enlarged print materials such as those found in "The Big Collection of Phonics Flipbooks" by Lynn Gordon (Scholastic, 2010) are helpful for teaching word families and blending skills to beginning readers with low vision.
-Beginning reading instructional materials should focus primarily on the lower-case letters, not the capital letters (even though they are larger) because reading text requires familiarity (mostly) with lower-case letters.
+Typically, students are first taught the most frequent sounds of the alphabet letters, especially the so-called short vowel sounds, then taught to blend sounds with three-letter consonant-vowel-consonant words such as cat, red, sit, hot, and sun.
+Hands-on (or kinesthetically appealing) VERY enlarged print materials, such as those found in "The Big Collection of Phonics Flipbooks" by Lynn Gordon (Scholastic, 2010), help teach word families and blend skills to beginning readers with low vision.
+Beginning reading instructional materials should focus primarily on the lower-case letters, not the capital letters (even though they are larger), because reading text requires familiarity (mostly) with lower-case letters.
 Phonics-based beginning reading should also be supplemented with phonemic awareness lessons, writing opportunities, and many read-alouds (literature read to children daily) to stimulate motivation, vocabulary development, concept development, and comprehension skill development.
 Many children with low vision can be successfully included in regular education environments.
-Parents may need to be vigilant to ensure that the school provides the teacher and students with appropriate low vision resources, for example technology in the classroom, classroom aide time, modified educational materials, and consultation assistance with low vision experts.
+Parents may need to be vigilant to ensure that the school provides the teacher and students with appropriate low vision resources, for example, technology in the classroom, classroom aide time, modified educational materials, and consultation assistance with low vision experts.